 8. You need to have your brain examined.

-Of course, there are many reasons as to why doctors might need to examine the internal situation of a patient’s head area, but CT scans help doctors by providing them with detailed images of the brain.
-So, whether it be due force-related trauma or tissue-related diseases, doctors can use CT scans to help them diagnose and treat issues in the brain.
+Of course, there are many reasons as to why doctors might need to examine the internal situation of a patient’s head, but CT scans help doctors by providing them with detailed images of the brain.
+So, whether it’s a blunt trauma injury or a tissue-related disease that your doctor suspects you may be suffering from, doctors can use CT scans to better diagnose and treat issues in the brain.

 9. You were just injured in a severe accident of some sort.

-Doctors are able to determine internal injuries quickly and effectively in emergency situations using CT scans.
-Since they are extremely quick and highly effective, CT scans can help doctors find internal injuries, like internal bleeding, and sometimes the quickness is needed in order to help the patient in time to save their life.
+Since they are extremely quick and highly effective, CT scans are crucial in helping doctors detect internal injuries and are oftentimes the imaging procedure of choice in emergency situations, where speed is often needed in order to help the patient in time to save their life.
 So, patients who are hurt after something like a car accident might need a CT scan to find and treat internal injuries quickly.

 At the end of the day, there are endless reasons why you might need a CT scan.
 However, knowing some situations that typically require a CT scan can help someone understand when doctors might need to use CT scans to examine patients and their injuries.
-Since CT scans can give doctors clear images of bones, soft tissues, muscles, organs, large blood vessels, the brains, and nerves, CT scans can prove to be very useful in many situations.
-Of course, if you need a CT scan then the doctor will likely tell you.
-If you think you might need one for some reason, set up an appointment with your physician in a timely manner to discuss why you need one and whether you should.
+Since CT scans can give doctors clear images of bones, soft tissues, muscles, organs, large blood vessels, the brain, and nerves, CT scans are a diverse and useful tool in a number of diagnostic situations.